FAIR Buyer Guidance

 • What should I get in writing before hiring?
 Get the intended use, property scope, valuation date, report deliverable, fee model, timing, revision policy, and conflict disclosures in writing before the assignment starts.

 • What if the museum, dealer, or adviser insists on one appraiser?
 Ask why, request the relationship history in writing, and compare at least one independent qualified appraiser.
-If the pressure continues, review the selection with your CPA or attorney before proceeding.
+If pressure continues, review the selection with your CPA or attorney before proceeding.